taktsun/ED_ERV/README.md

 	    renv::restore()

+ 5. Download 2 raw datasets from EMOTE (http://emotedatabase.com/requestid/1D13C1YC2Q) to folder dataRaw.
- 5. Run 4 R scripts to reproduce the results.
+ 6. Run 3 R scripts to reproduce the results.
 Start new R session (Ctrl+Shift+F10 in R studio on Windows) and clear all environment variables before you run each R script.

 	- prepare_data.R
+		- Expect to see error messages in "Curate primary data (Part 0)" because raw data from Radboud, Tilburg, and Ghent are not available.
+This part still needs to be run so that you can prepare primary data for the 2 EMOTE datasets.
+		- We have uploaded primary data from Radboud Tilburg, and Ghent to Github.
+So, from "Data pre-processing (Part 1)" onwards the R script will run normally.
 	- desstat&MCFA.R
 	- megaanalysis.R
-	- poweranalysis.R

- 6. Knit EDERV_manuscript.Rmd (Ctrl+Shift+K in R studio on Windows) to generate our manuscript.
+ 7. Under the manuscript folder, knit (Ctrl+Shift+K in R studio on Windows)  EDERV_manuscript.Rmd and EDERV_supplementalmaterials.pdf to generate our manuscript and supplemental materials.
+ 8. With poweranalysis.R, you may inspect how we obtained estimates with a reference dataset to run power analyses on [Lafit et al.'s Shiny app](https://github.com/ginettelafit/PowerAnalysisIL).
+Power analysis results are detailed in Supplemental Materials 1.
+The reference dataset ("primaryPower.csv", to be put in folder dataPrimary) is required to run this R script.
+This primary dataset is temporarily unavailable but will be made available in a later stage when the related manuscript is published.

 Step 1 to 4 are detailed in the vignette on [reproducing a WORCS project](https://cjvanlissa.github.io/worcs/articles/reproduce.html).